zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Go-ethereum-management-API's.rst

 ========

 Beside the official `Dapp
-API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__ interface the go Ethereum node has support for additional management API's.
+API <https://github.com/expanse-org/wiki/wiki/JSON-RPC>`__ interface the go Expanse node has support for additional management API's.
 These API's are offered using `JSON-RPC <http://www.jsonrpc.org/specification>`__ and follow the same conventions as used in the Dapp API.
-The go Ethereum package comes with a console client which has support for all additional API's.
+The go Expanse package comes with a console client which has support for all additional API's.